 This is part two of our “Contingency Planning During a Pandemic” series.
-Check out part one here.
+Check out part one / part three / part four.

 In the second post in our 4-part series about Redox’s contingency planning efforts during COVID-19, I’m excited to tell you about our initiative to give Redoxers a user-friendly way to ask for help with their work—and offer to help others if they have excess capacity.
 We call it the Help Desk.

 The Help Desk came about following the work Morgen Donovan, our People Operations program manager, described in the previous post about why and how we took on contingency planning in the midst of a global pandemic.
 She walked through the steps taken to gain a clear picture of Redoxers’ physical and mental capacities, as well as the demands on our time both within Redox and in the rest of our lives.
 This was accomplished by sending out weekly pulse check surveys and analyzing the results.

 Though we were already a fully distributed company working remotely across the country, we were all affected in some way by the novel coronavirus—with family members now also working from home, transitioning to at-home learning for children, and the increased cognitive load on everyone from anxiety and stress of the unknown.
 The baseline checks helped us understand where things stood, and as we gained a clear picture into each Redoxer’s capacity, we saw that some needed extra help while others had help to give.

 This led to the second deliverable in our project: a way to facilitate sharing loads under shifting circumstances.
 We wanted all Redoxers to be confident that if they had to be out of the office with little to no notice for any amount of time, the work would get done and their coworkers would have a reliable, approved guide to seeing needs and meeting expectations.
 And so we created the Help Desk.

 Deliverable #2: Create a virtual Help Desk that allows Redoxers to request and offer help